Wedding Ceremony Photography

 ...and so on.
 Make a point to know the proceedings before arriving at the church.

 Once this is all done it is time to get back into action.
-The couple are about to walk back down the Aisle to music and rapturous applause and well-wishing from the wedding guests…and don’t forget all those flashing cameras!
+The couple are about to walk back down the aisle to music and rapturous applause and well-wishing from the wedding guests.
+Don’t forget about all those flashing cameras!

-I try and get both by taking a little control if possible…doesn’t always work but is worth a shot.
+I try and get both by taking a little control if possible.
+It doesn’t always work but is worth a shot.

 As I may have mentioned before, it you shoot RAW you should be ok but shoot JPEG and mess up and you are in trouble!

-I like the 70-200mm for candids and shots where I don’t really want to get too close.
-Times such as if the couple go right to the front of the church behind the altar or I want to pick out interesting people and goings on in the congregation.
+I love the 70-200mm for candid's and shots where I don’t really want to get too close.
+Times such as if the couple go right to the front of the church behind the altar.
+Maybe I want to pick out interesting people and goings on in the congregation.
 I also use it for any activity that the couple do at the altar.
 I like to stay a good distance away but still catch the action.

 Unless your venue has a low, bright ceiling, the walking down the Aisle shots after the ceremony normally need direct flash.
+That is if it is relatively dark.
 I use a diffuser or flash softbox for these shots as they soften the effect quite a bit.

 The speedlight is also useful for dreary days or fill in flash when faced with bright sunlight.
 I tend to leave a small diffuser on the speedlight at all times.

 With a bright sunny day outside the church, keep the ISO down to 100 if possible.
-When inside the church I use 800 or 1000 ISO knowing that if I get bad noise or grain, I can run them through Neat Image which is a noise reduction program that either works with Adobe editing suites or as a standalone product.
+When inside the church I use 800 or 1000 ISO knowing that if I get bad noise or grain, I can run them through Neat Image.
+This is a noise reduction program that either works with Adobe editing suites or as a standalone product.

-Being in sunny Spain I usually get drastic meter reading changes throughout the day and if I shoot aperture priority, I am in danger of the shutter speed falling below the recommended average for hand held shots.
+Being in sunny Spain I usually got drastic meter reading changes throughout the day.
+If I shoot aperture priority, I am in danger of the shutter speed falling below the recommended average for hand held shots.

-Say I am shooting outdoors with the sun behind my subject and getting a good reading which gives a shutter speed of 500th/sec for my aperture setting of F8.
+Say I am shooting outdoors with the sun behind my subject.
+I'm getting a good reading which gives a shutter speed of 500th/sec for my aperture setting of F8.

 I then turn to shoot somebody else who is in the shade under a large tree.
-The aperture stays at F8 because I am in AP mode (aperture priority) but to compensate for the drop in light, the camera switches the shutter speed right down to 30th/sec.
+The aperture stays at F8 because I am in Av mode (aperture priority).
+To compensate for the drop in light, the camera switches the shutter speed right down to 30th/sec.

-This, hand held and for moving subjects is far too low but unless you take time to check, it is easily missed and before you know it you have a bunch of shots with serious camera shake.
+This, hand held and for moving subjects is far too low but unless you take time to check, it is easily missed.
+Before you know it you have a bunch of shots with serious camera shake.

-To rectify this, if you are in an ever changing environment, switch to Tv or Shutter priority and set the shutter speed to match the lenses basic minimum needs or higher.
-I.e., a simple scale means that a 50mm lens hand held needs a minimum shutter speed of 50th/sec, a 100mm lens needs 100th, a 200mm lens needs 200th and so on.
+To rectify this, if you are in an ever changing environment, switch to Tv or Shutter priority.
+Set the shutter speed to match the lenses basic minimum needs or higher.
+I.e. a simple scale means that a:

 So if you set the shutter speed to 125th/sec when using a 24-70mm lens you should be ok.
-As the light changes, the aperture and depth of field will fluctuate but at least you can be sure that camera shake will not be a problem.
+As the light changes, the aperture and depth of field will fluctuate.
+At least you can be sure that camera shake will not be a problem.